1939–40 Panhellenic Championship

-The two winners competed in double games to become the champion of the Northern group.
+The two winners competed in double games to become the champion of the Northe group.
 The champions of South and North, AEK Athens and PAOK, competed in a 2-legged final for the title.
-AEK was crowned champion for their 2nd Championship (2 consecutive), with Kleanthis Maropoulos being the protagonist as the last year.
-AEK had a great team then and throughout the year they had only one defeat in the Southern group against Olympiacos.
-Both in the local championship of Athens, and in both of the finals, AEK achieved only victories.
+AEK were crowned champions for second consecutive season, with Kleanthis Maropoulos being the protagonist as the last year.
+AEK had a great team then and throughout the year they had only one defeat in the South group against Olympiacos.
+In both local championship of Athens and the finals, AEK achieved only victories.
 The point system was: Win: 3 points - Draw: 2 points - Loss: 1 point.